tripal/tripal_doc/docs/dev_guide/lessons/custom_tables.rst

 How to use Custom Tables in Chado
 =================================
-This lessons describes how to programmatically create and manage :doc:`../biodata/custom_tables`.
+This lesson describes how to programmatically create and manage :doc:`../biodata/custom_tables`.

 .. warning::
     You should avoid making any changes to existing Chado tables as it could make upgrades to future releases of Chado more difficult and could break functionality in Tripal that expects Chado tabes to be a certain way.
+Instead, use custom tables!

 Creating a Custom Table
 -----------------------
 To create a new custom table, you must first define the table schema which will include the table columns, constraints, default values, and indexes.
-This design must then be written using the the Drupal `Schema API <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Database%21database.api.php/group/schemaapi/10>`_, which is a PHP associate array with key/value pair that specify the components of the table.
-The following provides an example table schema array for a custom ``library_stock`` table that is intended to link recrods in the ``stock`` table of Chado with records in the ``library`` table of Chado:
+This design must then be written using the the Drupal `Schema API <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Database%21database.api.php/group/schemaapi/10>`_, which is a PHP associate array with key/value pairs that specify the components of the table.
+The following provides an example table schema array for a custom ``library_stock`` table that is intended to link records in the ``stock`` table of Chado with records in the ``library`` table of Chado:

 .. code-block:: php